Sophia Yan: Early career in music

 As Neil Genzlinger of The New York Times describes, when Yan plays “the music literally pulls her off the piano bench; she ranges up and down the keyboard so quickly and with such ferocity that mere sitting will not do.”

 Yan has performed widely in the United States, Europe and Asia, appearing at Lincoln Center, Carnegie Hall, Steinway Hall, CAMI Hall, Kennedy Center, St. Mark's, the Eastern Music Festival, Niagara International Chamber Music Festival, and the Shaw Festival in Niagara-on-the-Lake, Canada.
 Solo orchestral engagements include collaborations with the Battleground Symphony, Rowan Chamber and East Brunswick Chamber Orchestras.
 She has also performed on the Composer's Voice Concert Series in New York City as well as participating in the Vox Novus series Fifteen-Minutes-of-Fame project.
 She also provides the music for the Lawfare podcast.

 Journalism

 In July 2010, Yan started her journalism career as a reporter for Bloomberg News based in Hong Kong and Washington, D.C.

 In 2013, Yan joined CNN.
 In 2014, as an Asia Business Reporter for CNNMoney, Yan covered the 2014 pro-democracy protests in Hong Kong.

 Yan was a Beijing correspondent at CNBC.
-Yan covers topics from technology to economy for China and Asia.
-She works for the Daily Telegraph as of 2019.
+She covers topics from technology to economics in China and Asia.
+As of 2019 she has been working for The Daily Telegraph.

-Personal

-Yan is fluent in Mandarin and speaks basic Taiwanese, Cantonese, Spanish and some Japanese.